lee-dohm/code-smells/README.md

 * p87

 A class that inherits from another, but hides or removes a lot of the functionality of the parent class.

+#### Repetitive Boilerplate

+* [Refactoring: Ruby Edition][refactoring-ruby]

+> One of the easiest ways to remove duplication is Extract Method.
+Extract the method and call it from multiple places.
+Some kinds of methods become so commonplace that we can go even further.
+Take for example attr_reader in Ruby.
+Implementing attribute readers is so common in object-oriented languages that the author of Ruby decided to provide a succinct way to declare them.

 #### Shotgun Surgery